-Dave Cornell enters his eighth season as the head coach of the Connecticut College men´s lacrosse program.
+Dave Cornell enters his 11th season as the head coach of the Connecticut College men´s lacrosse program.

 In 2012, Cornell led the Camels to their second NCAA appearance in three years.
 The Camels surged in the second half of the season, winning their last five regular season contests.

 In 2010, Cornell directed the Camel men's lacrosse program to a 14-3 record that culminated with a home game in the second round of the NCAA Championship.
 The Camels set a school record with 13 consecutive wins, climbing all the way up to #6 in the United States Intercollegiate Lacrosse Association (USILA) National Poll.